deckhouse/virtualization/docs/USER_GUIDE.md

 Diagnosing problems with a resource is done by analyzing the information in the `.status.conditions` block.

-A full description of the `VirtualDiskSnapshot` resource configuration parameters for machines can be found at [link](cr.html#virtualdisksnapshot)
+A full description of the `VirtualDiskSnapshot` resource configuration parameters for machines can be found at [link](cr.html#virtualdisksnapshot).

+How to create a disk image in the web interface:

+- Go to the "Projects" tab and select the desired project.
+- Go to the "Virtualization" -> "Disk Images" section.
+- Click "Create Disk Snapshot".
+- In the "Disk Snapshot Name" field, enter a name for the snapshot.
+- On the "Configuration" tab, in the "Disk Name" field, select the disk from which the snapshot will be created.
+- In the "Snapshot Storage Class" field, select the desired `VolumeSnapshotClasses`.
+- Enable the "Integrity Guarantee" switch.
+- Click the "Create" button.
+- The image status is displayed at the top left, under the snapshot name.

 ### Recovering disks from snapshots